gdassori/datmarket-websocket/README.md

 Json static files are handled and mantained by data managers for fast resuming.

 To be done ASAP: ECDSA authenticator for broadcasters, custom authentication for clients.
+Next step: Different wamp routers have to be able to talk each other and replicate informations across the network.

 How to contribute?
 - Write your own announcer, for a service you would be see as advertised on the network.